Install Python

 sudo apt-get -y install python3.8-distutils

 Hi!
 If you made it this far, maybe you want to stay in touch.
-You can follow me on Twitter, subscribe via Atom/RSS.
+You can connect with me on LinkedIn.